toxyl/ossh/README.md

 ... is a dirty mix of honey and tar, delivered by a fake SSH server.

 Once running it will patiently wait for bots going after that sweet honey.
-When a bot tries to connect for the first time oSSH will check if username and password are already recorded.
-In that case it will kick the bot and wait for it to come back.
+When a bot tries to connect for the first time oSSH will check if the username and password are already recorded.
+In that case, it will kick the bot and wait for it to come back.
 If the bot has something new (either username or password), oSSH will gladly let the bot in and record the credentials.
 For bots that offer a username and a password that oSSH doesn't know, oSSH will roll dice to decide whether to let the bot in.
 This applies to new hosts, known hosts will be let it most of the time.
 Some bots prefer to hand over public keys, we gladly record those, too.
 Unless we already have that key, that's a good reason to roll dice again.

 Once inside, oSSH will add some tar to the mix.
 The bot can run commands and access a filesystem, but it will be painfully slow (unless configured differently) and all data returned will be fake.
-Meanwhile oSSH will record what the bot is doing, fingerprint it and store it in an ASCIICast file for manual inspection.
+Meanwhile, oSSH will record what the bot is doing, fingerprint it and store it in an ASCIICast file for manual inspection.

 In addition to being painfully slow, the bot will connect to a pretty broken system where many commands result in errors reminiscent of failing hardware, bad configuration and alike.